ram8647/webapps/README.md

 # webapps
-A collection of widgets for use mainly in Mobile CSP courses on Google Course Builder and edX.
+A collection of widgets for Mobile CSP courses on Google Course Builder and edX.